-The rating affirmations follow the transfer of approximately A$111.1 million of residential mortgage loan assets to La Trobe Australian Warehouse Trust, which will be funded by a further issuance of notes.
-This takes the total amount of note issuance to A$672.57 million.
+The rating affirmations follow the sale of loans from the La Trobe Australian Warehouse Trust and the subsequent repayment of notes.
+Approximately A$165.1 million of residential mortgage loans have been sold out of the La Trobe Australian Warehouse Trust.
+This reduces the total balance of the portfolio to about A$444.26 million.
 In the transaction documents, the trustee can issue new notes to fund the acquisition of additional loans by the trust or redeem existing notes when loans are being sold out of the trust.

 The rating affirmations reflect:

 - Our view of the credit risk of the underlying collateral portfolio following the substitution of mortgages.
-The revised pool has a weighted-average loan-to-value ratio of approximately 68.70% and borrowers with one or more credit event make up 3.40% of the portfolio.
-Interest-only loans make up 22.50% of the pool balance, with loans converting to fully amortizing within five years.
-Our view is that the interest-only feature can create payment shock when the payments convert to fully amortizing during the remaining term of the loan.
+The revised pool has a weighted-average loan-to-value ratio of approximately 67.8% and borrowers with one or more credit event make up 2.80% of the portfolio.
+Interest-only loans make up 20.1% of the pool balance, with loans converting to fully amortizing within five years.

 - Our view that the credit support provided to each class of notes is commensurate with the ratings assigned.
 Credit support is provided by subordination and excess spread.
 Our assessment of credit risk takes into account La Trobe Financial's underwriting standards, approval process, and servicing quality.